 Of those surveyed, about two-thirds say they are satisfied with the supervison they generally receive; 86% feel their supervisor allows them to take ownership of their research project.
 A majority of respondents believe that the offer of educational activities contributes to the completion of their PhD trajectory.
 At the same time, 35% indicate that their training and supervision plan (TSP) does not contribute to the smooth progression of their trajectory.
 Covid-19, problems with data collection, too high ambitions, inadequate supervision, unrealistic expectations, and mental health problems are cited as major reasons for delays in the PhD trajectory (46% report being behind schedule).

-The otcomes of the VU PhD survey 2023 will help us give direction to the further (structural) improvement of supervision, training, working environment and well-being of all PhD candidates.
+The outcomes of the VU PhD survey 2023 have helped us give direction to the further (structural) improvement of supervision, training, working environment and well-being of all PhD candidates.
 Together with the faculties and graduate schools (assembled in the Network of Graduate Schools), we set priorities for policy development and interventions partly on the basis of the VU PhD survey 2023.
-In 2024, for example, we will continue to make information about all aspects of the PhD trajectory more findable and accessible on the VU website, look at how onboarding can be improved, and focus on clarifying mutual expectations for entering into, progressing through and completing a PhD project.
+We’re continuing to make information about all aspects of the PhD trajectory more findable and accessible on the VU website, explore how onboarding can be improved, and focus on clarifying mutual expectations for entering into, progressing through and completing a PhD project.

 VU PhD survey 2021